Kayou-Corporation/.github/CODE_CONVENTION.md

 ```

 - Prefer `if constexpr` over template specialization for small branches.
-- Keep template definitions in `.inl` files included at the bottom of the corresponding `.hpp`.
+- Keep template definitions in `.hpp` files.
+- Avoid `.inl` files as they have no real benefits (in my opinion).

 ---